getreu/tp-note/docs/source/tpnote--manpage.md

   '`from_text_file_*`', '`sync_filename`' and the HTML templates below.

 * '`{{ note_body_text }}`': is the content of the file '`{{ path }}`'
-  points to.
+ b  points to.
 If the file does not start with a front matter, this variable holds the whole content.
 Note, this variable is only available in the templates '`from_text_file_*`', '`sync_filename`' and the HTML templates below.